drko-curius/PhD-Porosity-Prediction/README.md

 ││├── Example/                  Example of sorting between defective and exploitable images
 │││├── Defective/               Example of images the CNN is accurately classifying as "defective"
 │││├── Exploitable/             Example of images the CNN is accurately classifying as "exploitable"
-│││├── Unsorted/                Link to an example of unsorted folder of images (All folders from the Zenodo dataset are unsorted)
+│││├── Unsorted/                Link to an example of unsorted folder of images (All folders in Zenodo are unsorted)
 ││├── Output/                   Final accuracy and loss plots
 ││├── Script/                   CNN model architecture and use
 │├── MLP/                            Multi-Layer Perceptron model architecture and example of dataset